 - 1 garlic clove

-- 1 cup cilantro ( half of a large bunch) tender stems OK
+- 1 cup cilantro, packed (half of a large bunch) tender stems OK

-- 1 serano chili, sliced in half lengthwise ( optional for extra spicy)
+- 1 serrano chili, sliced in half lengthwise ( optional for extra spicy)

 - 1 teaspoon kosher salt

 - 1 1/2 cups sliced Turkish or English cucumber